 Find out more about what we do to prevent crime and make Ottawa a great place to live.

-This campaign educates tenants about the warning signs and what to do about them.
-Get your campaign materials today.
+The home takeovers campaign educates tenants and service providers about the problem.
+Learn about the warning signs and what to do about home takeovers.

 Build a better neighbourhood